Amulya-0111/MadProject/README.md

 The **Emergency Contact App** is an Android application developed using **Android Studio** and **Java**.
 This app is designed to provide users with a quick and reliable way to contact help during emergency situations.

 In critical moments, manually searching for contacts can be time-consuming.
-This application simplifies the process by allowing users to store important emergency contacts and access them instantly through a user-friendly interface.
+This application simplifies the process by allowing users to store important emergency contacts and access them instantly through a User-friendly interface.

 With features like **one-tap calling** and an **SOS button**, users can quickly reach out for help when needed.